 - Prices.
 Monthly prices for our broadband Internet access services are available on our website. - Usage-based fees.
 Not applicable. - Fees for early termination.
 We impose an early termination fee of \$25 for a contract that the customer terminates before the end of the term.
 This fee remains subject to change.
 If you have any questions regarding these early termination fees, please contact us. - Fees for additional network services.
 Fees for certain additional network services are available on our website. - Inspection of network traffic.
 We routinely monitor network and traffic patterns. - Privacy Policies.
 We collect and store information from many sources as it relates to providing and maintaining service to our customers.
-Individually identifiable customer information, including usage data obtained in our role as your broadband Internet access service provider is only used to provide the service, improve your use of the service, manage our network, or as otherwise required or authorized by law.[4]
-We do not disclose individually identifiable broadband Internet access service customer or use information to third parties except: (i) as necessary to provide our broadband Internet service and to manage our network; or (ii) in response to law enforcement requests, subpoenas, court orders, or as otherwise required or authorized by law. - Virus and Spam filtering.
-We filter email and website traffic for virus activity and Spam using industry standard virus scanning and prevention techniques. - Storage of network traffic information.
-Dynamic Host Configuration Protocol (DHCP) information is a code included in all network traffic that associates that traffic with a particular device sending or receiving the traffic.
+Individually identifiable customer information, including usage data obtained in our role as your broadband Internet access service provider is only used to provide the service, improve your use of the service, manage our network, or as otherwise required or authorized by law. - We do not disclose individually identifiable broadband Internet access service customer or use information to third parties except: (i) as necessary to provide our broadband Internet service and to manage our network; or (ii) in response to law enforcement requests, subpoenas, court orders, or as otherwise required or authorized by law. - Virus and Spam filtering.
+We filter email and website traffic for virus activity and Spam using industry standard virus scanning and prevention techniques.
+Should an email message be found to contain a virus or other harmful content, the message will be handled in accordance with the subscriber's GreyMail settings. - Storage of network traffic information.
+Dynamic Host Configuration Protocol (DHCP) information is a code included in all network traffic that associates that traffic with a

+- particular device sending or receiving the traffic.
 We store DHCP information for at least 36 days. - Provision of aggregate or anonymized network traffic information to third parties.
 We may disclose aggregate or anonymized network traffic information to third parties for purposes of providing and managing our broadband Internet service or if required by law. - Use of network traffic information for non-network management purposes.
 We do not use network traffic information for non-network management purposes. - Redress Options.
 We welcome questions about our broadband Internet access service.
 This section discloses redress options for end users and edge providers.